robiparvez/activity-tracker-desktop/README.md

 The script requires a `config.py` file with:

 - `DECRYPTION_KEY`: Fernet encryption key for data decryption
-- `EMPLOYEE_ID`: Target employee identifier for filtering
+- `HOSTNAME`: Target hostname for filtering

 This tool helps analyze work patterns, identify productivity trends, and optimize time management strategies.